On SL(3,$\mathbb C$)-representations of the Whitehead link group: Decorated representations and the deformation variety

 In particular, the triple ratio can be expressed purely in terms of cross ratios.
 These invariants can be used to parametrise the set of tetrahedra of flags : \begin{prop}[Proposition 2.10 of \cite{BFG}] A tetrahedron of flags is uniquely determined up to the action of $\PGL(3,\C)$ by the $4$-tuple $(z_{12},z_{21},z_{34},z_{43})$ in $(\C\setminus\{0,1\})^4$. \end{prop} Remark that $0$ and $1$ are forbidden values (as is $\infty$) because we assume the flags to be in general position: hence every cross-ratio is the cross-ratio of four different points.

 {Let now $M$ be an ideally triangulated cusped hyperbolic $3$-manifold.
 Denote by $\nu$ the number of tetrahedra and by $(\Delta_\mu)_{\mu=1}^\nu$ the family of tetrahedra triangulating $M$.
 We construct a decorated representation of $\Gamma = \pi_1(M)$ by turning each tetrahedron into a tetrahedron of flags and compute the (decorated) monodromy of their gluing.
 We only need to ensure that we may glue the tetrahedra together in a consistent way : \begin{enumerate} \item whenever two tetrahedra $\Delta$ and $\Delta'$ are glued together along faces $T\subset\Delta$ and $T'\subset\Delta'$, $T$ and $T'$ should have the same shape, that is the same triple ratio up to inversion, \item around each edge of the triangulation, the monodromy should be the identity. \end{enumerate} These gluing conditions are described in details in \cite[Section 2.3]{BFGKR}.
-They give an equation for each face of the triangulation and two for each edge, which are respectively called the {\it face equations} and the {\it edge equations}.}
+They give an equation for each face of the triangulation and two for each edge, which are respectively called the {\it face equations} and the {\it edge equations}.
+Together, they are called the \emph{gluing equations} and denoted by $(GE)$.